loonaverse/loonaverse.github.io/README.md

 ## What does the website contain at the moment?
 As of writing this, I have covered up a lot of LOOΠΔ TV episodes from the past 2 years.
 This website is not complete as I am still quite new to web development.
 I am using this in order to learn web development languages.

-## Forking:
-Would you like to support this project?
-Let me know about the fork and give me credits :'D plis.
-Thank!

 The updates will be slow for a while.

-...
-I have nothing else to write at the moment...

 P.S: Currently best viewed on Desktop.